Russia halts Lithuanian dairy imports before EU summit

 But the EU's Eastern Partnership policy, designed to draw six other ex-Soviet states closer to the European fold, has run up against President Vladimir Putin's efforts to revive Moscow's sway by promoting closer ties among its former vassals.

-In addition to the scheduled signing of agreements with Ukraine, the EU may take further steps toward free-trade deals with Moldova and Georgia at the Vilnius summit.
+At the Vilnius summit, the EU is scheduled to sign a political association and free trade accord with Ukraine and may take further steps towards such deals with Moldova and Georgia.
 Belarus and Armenia remain more closely aligned with Moscow.

-Putin has said Moscow will respond with protectionist measures if Kiev signs a trade deal with the EU.
-[ID:nL5N0HF3JA]
+Putin, who wants former Soviet states to join a Russian-led Customs Union, has warned Ukraine that Moscow would retaliate with protectionist measures if it signed a trade deal with the EU.

-(Additional reporting by Andrius Sytas in Vilnius and Adrian Croft in Brussels, Editing by Gareth Jones)